polymath-jones/Reeple-Renderer/README.md

-# audiogram
+# Reeple

 ### About The Project
-Audiogram is a video generator written in kotlin and built with the spring framework.
+Reeple is a video generator written in kotlin and built with the spring framework.
 It generates waveform visualizations for any audio source.
 Renders are customizable wih templates and additional resources ( images & videos)

 ### Built With